Hadwiger Models: Low-Temperature Behavior in a Natural Extension of the Ising Model: Proofs of the the Main Theorems

-If a Gibbs state is unique, it must also be translation-invariant: any translation of a Gibbs state is still a Gibbs state, so if there's exactly 1, it must be equal to all it's translations.
-Therefore, any dominating configuration must be invariant for any translation preserving the lattice.
-However, the only translation-invariant configurations are $E$ or $F$.
-The $F$ configuration has maximal energy, and so is minimally likely among all configurations.
-If we assume the $E$ configuration dominates, then the probability of any face being in state $E$ must go to unity as $T\to 0$.
+\begin{proof}[\textbf{Proof of Theorem \ref{thm:E-Cb}}] From Corollary~\ref{thm:E-Ca} above, we know that the Gibbs state is unique.
+If a Gibbs state is unique, it must also be translation-invariant.
+Therefore, any dominating configuration must also be translation invariant.
+However, the only translation-invariant configurations are $E$ and $F$.
+The $F$ configuration has maximal energy and so is minimally likely among all configurations.
+If we assume the $E$ configuration dominates then the probability of any face being in state $E$ must go to unity as $T\to 0$.
 However, any face whose neighbors are all in state $E$ can have its value flipped without increasing the energy, so that configuration must be equally likely as the $E$ configuration, conditional on empty neighbors.
 Thus, the probability of a filled hexagon cannot go to 0: it must be no less than $1/2$ the probability that all its neighbors are empty.
-If the probability that all its neighbors are empty goes to 0, the probability of a filled neighbor cannot go to 0, and we have a contradiction by translation invariance.
+If the probability that all its neighbors are empty goes to 0, the probability of a filled neighbor cannot go to 0, and we have a contradiction by translation invariance. \end{proof}